-- There is a \$200 penalty for emergency room care, unless treatment is for an accidental Injury or there is direct admission to the Hospital. - Charges for a semi-private room are limited to the Hospital's average semi-private room rate. - Charges for intensive care or coronary care units are limited to 300% of the average semi-private room rate of the Hospital where the Covered Person is confined.
+- There is a \$400 penalty for emergency room care, unless treatment is for an emergency medical condition. - Charges for a semi-private room are limited to the Hospital's average semi-private room rate. - Charges for intensive care or coronary care units are limited to 300% of the average semi-private room rate of the Hospital where the Covered Person is confined. - Preauthorization is required for inpatient confinement and for certain outpatient procedures. - There is a \$250 penalty for confinement to a Non-PPO hospital in Anchorage.